fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 ### Technical / technology skills

 - How much do you need to know?
 Broad culture ?
 Specific know-how ?
 - Well ...
-How long does it take to learn ?  [so fast?](https://www.youtube.com/watch?v=zatL4uFRpC0) If not, adapt your knowledge to your role and to your implementation needs/choices.
+How long does it take to learn ?  [so fast?](https://www.youtube.com/watch?v=zatL4uFRpC0) If not, adapt your knowledge to your role and needs.
 - A broad technical understanding may be usefull though (refer to "Technology & Solutions" chapter).
-- Cherry-picking can be rewarding (example : learning how to use Power BI for fancy dataviz or an RPA software product).
+- **Cherry-picking can be rewarding** (example : learning how to use Power BI for fancy dataviz or an RPA software product).